ChengLong/ansible-nginx-passenger/README.md

 nginx-passenger
 =========

-Ansible role for installing nginx with passenger on Ubuntu.
+Ansible role for installing nginx with passenger on Debian/Ubuntu.
 It does the following:

 1. Remove apache2, nginx and passenger
 2. Install Passenger PGP key